The lucky black cats who have lit up their owners’ lives

 “He is very affectionate and always has been, he loves cuddles and loves to be handled, so he’s often not very far from our sides.
 I genuinely think that’s because of how he was looked after by Cats Protection before we adopted him – I mean how common is it for cats to like going to the vets, because Willis seems to enjoy it!?”

-Shadow and Gavin
+Older black cat Shadow and her human, Gavin

 Shadow arrived just when Gavin Harvey from Glasgow needed her most, and now she has a permanent place in his heart… and on his skin!